Sheila Levrant de Bretteville: Career

 De Bretteville has had a lifelong interest in communal forms of art, which she believed were an essential component of the Feminist art movement in the United States.
 In 1973, she created Pink, a broadside meant to explore the notions of gender as associated with the color pink, for an American Institute of Graphic Arts exhibition about color.
 This was the only entry about the color pink.
 Various women including many in the Feminist Studio Workshop submitted entries exploring their association with the color.
 De Bretteville arranged the squares of paper to form a "quilt" from which posters were printed and disseminated throughout Los Angeles.
 She was referred to by the nickname "Pinky" as a result.

 De Bretteville has worked extensively in the field of public art creating works embedded within city neighborhoods.
 One of her best-known pieces is "Biddy Mason's Place: A Passage of Time,” an 82-foot concrete wall with embedded objects in downtown Los Angeles that tells the story of Biddy Mason, a former slave who became a midwife in Los Angeles and lived near the site.
 She collaborated with Betye Saar to create the piece.
 In "Path of Stars", completed in 1994 in a New Haven neighborhood, de Bretteville documented the lives of local citizens—past and present—with 21 granite stars set in the sidewalk.
 The 1996 project "Remembering Little Tokyo" is also located in Los Angeles; de Bretteville collaborated with artist Sonya Ishii to interview residents and create brass tiled etched with symbols representing local history and Japanese American identities.
 She also created the mural "At the Start...
 At Long Last" for the Inwood-207th Street station in New York City, which was influenced by the song "Take the A Train" by jazz musician Billy Strayhorn.

+De Bretteville's work as a feminist, activist, educator, public artist, and graphic designer was the subject of the 2024 exhibition "Sheila Levrant de Bretteville: Community, Activism, and Design" co-curated by independent curator Brooke Hodge and YUAG curator of American decorative arts John Stuart Gordon for Yale University Art Gallery.
+This was the first comprehensive exhibition devoted to the important work of de Bretteville and included many original materials from the artist's own collection.

 De Bretteville was interviewed for the film !Women Art Revolution.

 She is a member of the Connecticut Academy of Arts and Sciences.